matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 - The address space comprises the memory location accessible to the process (segmentation failed).
 - Separate address spaces effectively partition memory among the processes.
 - A **thread** is a sequence of executable instructions within a process.
-- Threads within a process share the same address space--they have access to exactly the same memory location.
+- Threads within a process share the same address space, they have access to exactly the same memory location.
 - This is a root cause of **race condition**.
 - A race condition arises when two or more threads concurrently access the same memory location and at least one of the threads tries to update the location.